FAQs: TimesLIVE and the Sunday Times

 The TimesLIVE app is free to download on the Google Play store, the Huawei AppGallery and Apple's App Store.
 It includes all the news published on TimesLIVE, free to read, as well as a Sunday Times section for subscribers.

-Who are the TimesLIVE and Sunday Times online editorial staff?
+Who are the editors of TimesLIVE and the Sunday Times?

 We have a range of RSS feeds for our websites and individual sections.
 Get the full list here.